 It’s hot and beautiful almost all year-round, but be careful during hurricane season.
 If traveling during this time, consider purchasing trip insurance.

 Traffic can be a nightmare.
 If you have to be somewhere at a certain time, be sure to leave early so you’ll have plenty of time.

 Enjoy it!
-Puerto Rico is an absolute gem and Americans are so lucky to have such easy access to it.
-It’s a tropical paradise worth exploring.
+Puerto Rico is an absolute gem and mainland Americans are so lucky to have unbridled access to explore it.
+It’s a tropical paradise worth a visit.